-The bill makes the distinction that any employee who is given the option to work from home during a state of emergency is not considered an essential employee.
-The line blurs in considering what is an essential employee, if not someone working from home.
+The bill distinguishes that any employee given the option to work from home during a state of emergency is not considered an essential employee.
+The line blurs in considering what an essential employee, if not someone working from home, is.
 For this reason, the fourth component of the definition of an essential employee is broad.
-In this case, the “public authority declaring the state of emergency” is Governor Murphy, and any directives he gives that specifically name members of the community as essential employees not subject to quarantining protocol, for example, are to be upheld by this law.
+In this case, the “public authority declaring the state of emergency” is Governor Murphy.
+Any directives he gives that specifically name members of the community as essential employees not subject to quarantining protocol, for example, are to be upheld by this law.
 Some examples of employees that may be considered emergency employees and fall outside of the realm of medical and healthcare providers, which are traditionally seen as essential employees, are

 - employees of pharmacies